Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: INTRODUCTION

 \section{INTRODUCTION}

 To access the spin degree of freedom (DF) of an electron, it is usually necessary to couple it with other DFs such as local magnetic moment via Zeeman interaction or angular momentum via spin-orbit coupling (SOC).
-The former one supplies fertile ground for novel properties and applications of ferromagnetic materials.
-The latter one has been the driving force of many intriguing phenomena in condensed matter physics and materials sciences in the past few decades, e.g., spin-valley locking (SVL) in two-dimensional materials \cite{xiao2012coupled}, spin texture in topological materials\cite{TI1,TI2}, Rashba effect \cite{Rashba_qah} and Dresselhaus effect \cite{Dresselhaus} in semiconductors, which are also the underlying mechanism or building blocking of many thrilling discoveries such as valley Hall effect\cite{xiao2012coupled,2014VHEMak}, spin Hall effect\cite{SHE,SH_mos22019room,SHE_afm2017strong,SHE_afm2021observation}, giant spin-orbit torque\cite{Spin-torque_SH,soctorque_manchon2019current,soctorque_fukami2016magnetization} and Majorana zero modes\cite{MZM_1,MZM_2,MZM_review}.
-These phenomena seem to be very different, while besides SOC as their same origin, they do share the other same important feature, i.e, the contrasting spin polarization at time-reversal ($T$-) paired momenta due to the Kramers' theorem, and hence can be uniformly named as $T$-paired spin-valley or spin-momentum locking (TSVL).
-It also means that they will suffer from the same problems that spin can only be manipulated by approaches affecting the $T$-symmetry and materials with these properties cannot use spin DF to realize the non-volatile information storage by themselves, which have become the bottlenecks hindering their practical applications.
-To overcome these problems, in 2021, SVL was extended to the antiferromagnetic systems (AFMs), where valleys with contrasting spin splitting are paired by a crystal ($C$-) symmetry instead of the $T$-symmetry, named $C$-paired SVL (CSVL) \cite{CSVL}, which is demonstrated to generally exist in AFMs with spin-spitting band structures \cite{CSVL,yuan2020giant,CollinearAFM_splitting}.
+The former one supplies fertile ground for novel properties and applications of ferromagnetic materials (FMs).
+The latter one has been the driving force of many intriguing phenomena in condensed matter physics and materials sciences in the past few decades, e.g., spin-valley locking (SVL) in two-dimensional materials \cite{xiao2012coupled}, spin texture in topological materials \cite{TI1,TI2}, Rashba effect {\cite{Rashba_effect2}} and Dresselhaus effect \cite{Dresselhaus} in semiconductors, which are also the underlying mechanism or building blocking of many thrilling discoveries such as valley Hall effect \cite{xiao2012coupled,2014VHEMak}, spin Hall effect \cite{SHE,SH_mos22019room,SHE_afm2017strong,SHE_afm2021observation}, giant spin-orbit torque \cite{Spin-torque_SH,soctorque_manchon2019current,soctorque_fukami2016magnetization} and Majorana zero modes \cite{MZM_1,MZM_2,MZM_review}.
+These phenomena seem to be very different, while besides SOC as their same origin, they do share the other same important feature, i.e, the contrasting spin polarization at time-reversal ($T$-) paired momenta due to the Kramers' theorem, and hence can be uniformly named as $T$-paired spin-valley or spin-momentum locking (SVL/SML).
+It also means that they will suffer from the same problems that spin can only be manipulated by approaches affecting the $T$-symmetry.
+Consequently, materials with these properties cannot use spin DF to realize the non-volatile information storage by themselves, which have become the bottlenecks hindering their practical applications.
+To overcome these problems, in 2021, SVL was extended to the antiferromagnetic systems (AFMs), where valleys or, in general, momenta with contrasting spin splitting are paired by a crystal ($C$-) symmetry instead of the $T$-symmetry, named $C$-paired SVL (CSVL) or SML (CSML) \cite{CSML}, which can come from the Pomeranchuk-type Fermi-surface instabilities in the spin Channel \cite{spincurrent_zhang} or generally exist in AFMs with spin-spitting band structures \cite{CSML,yuan2020giant,CollinearAFM_splitting}.